osapon/halcyon/README.md

 # Halcyon for Mastodon and Pleroma
 A webclient for Mastodon and Pleroma which looks like Twitter

-## DO NOT USE THE CURRENT MASTER!
-The current version in master has been uploaded because an contributor offered help with working towards the next version.
-This is no complete version.
-Please get the latest stable release from the releases page.

 >The original author of this genius piece of software was inactive for a while and then shut down his demo instance and deleted this repository.
 I love Halcyon, it's the thing which makes Mastodon the best social network in the world.
 I took the code from the Halcyon fork of cybre.space which still works but doesn't seem to get updates, too.
 I uploaded it here to make the original link work again and don't link into the big nothing.
 I'm working on much other stuff, too, therefore I won't use my whole free time to work on Halcyon.
 But I try to do as much as possible here.

 <img src="https://halcyon.cybre.space/login/assets/images/preview0.png">